The-Old-Castle-Defense/DRS/README.md

 3. The smart contract takes a commission of 6% from every $500, that is $30;
 4. Alice receives 10% of this commission, i.e. $3, in her wallet;
 5. In total, Alice received $3000 with the help of DRS.

+# Try DRS at work
+You can test DRS right here and now and make sure it is revolutionary and transparent.
+1. Go to the web page: https://drp.theoldcastle.xyz/
+2. Buy a ticket to the ETH Lisbon event to log in to the system;
+3. Copy your referral link (It looks like this: https://drp.theoldcastle.xyz/?referral=[your_referral_id];
+4. Share the referral link to get 10% for each user transaction.

+**When the invited user buys a ticket for $10, you will receive $1**